 4. You can tell the teacher about your health issues. #safe

-TIP: Always tell your teacher if you are pregnant, have heart problems, recent surgery or any other major health information.
+TIP: Always tell your teacher if you are pregnant, have heart problems, have recent surgery or have any other major health information.

 "Yoga teaches us to cure what need not be endured and endure what cannot be cured"